mdn/content/files/en-us/web/api/gpurenderpassencoder/setindexbuffer/index.md

 - `size` {{optional_inline}}
   - : A number representing the size, in bytes, of the index data contained in `buffer`.
 If omitted, `size` defaults to the `buffer`'s {{domxref("GPUBuffer.size")}} - `offset`.

-#### Notes on indexFormat
+#### Note on indexFormat

-`indexFormat` determines both the data type of index values in a buffer and, when used with strip primitive topologies (`"line-strip"` or `"triangle-strip"`) also specifies the primitive restart value.
-The primitive restart value indicates which index value indicates that a new primitive should be started rather than continuing to construct the triangle strip with the prior indexed vertices.
+`indexFormat` determines both the data type of index values in a buffer and, when used with a pipeline that specifies a strip primitive topology (`"line-strip"` or `"triangle-strip"`), also determines the primitive restart value.
+The primitive restart value is an index value indicating that a new primitive should be started rather than continuing to construct the strip with the prior indexed vertices.
+The value is `0xFFFF` for `"uint16"`, or `0xFFFFFFFF` for `"uint32"`.

-GPU primitive states that specify a strip primitive topology must specify a strip index format if they are used for indexed draws so that the primitive restart value that will be used is known at pipeline creation time.
-GPU primitive states that specify a list primitive topology (for example `"triangle-list"`) will use the index format passed to `setIndexBuffer()` when doing indexed rendering.
-See [`GPUDevice.createRenderPipeline()` > primitive object structure](/en-US/docs/Web/API/GPUDevice/createRenderPipeline#primitive_object_structure) for more details.

 ### Return value